KennethThNg/RoadSegmentation/README.md

 For the second project in the CS-433 Machine Learning course we choose to do the Road Segmentation task, with the objective of classifying aerial images and determine whether the pixels contain a road segment or background.
 The project was run like a CrowdAI Competition.

 CrowdAI submission username: BriceRepond
-CrowdAI submission ID: TBD
-Score for the model given in this submission: 0.818
+Score for the model given in this submission: 0.818 (NB. this is not the best score of 0.819 present on the CrowdAI-leaderboard)

 ## Libraries
 TensorFlow version 1.12.0